Westminster Massacre: Aftermath: Vermont's independence

 After the massacre, seven of the rioters were caught by Sheriff Patterson's posse and thrown into the local jail.
 News of the massacre spread quickly throughout New England and New York, partly because many of the rioters rode to neighboring towns and told locals how the sheriff's posse had killed William French.

-The following day an angry mob of "upwards of 500", that included local farmers and teens as well as militias from the towns of Guildford, Westminster, and the counties of Windham, Bennington, and Albany, and even as far away as New Hampshire, descended upon Westminster.
+The following day an angry mob of "upwards of 500", that included local farmers and teens as well as militias from the towns of Guilford, Westminster, and the counties of Windham, Bennington, and Albany, and even as far away as New Hampshire (the courthouse was located near the Connecticut River and NH), descended upon Westminster.
 The mob surrounded the courthouse and "took [with them] the judges, the sheriffs, the clerk" and local Yorkers, who were paraded through town to the town jail.
 The mob broke into the town jail, freeing all the prisoners, including the seven rioters who had been arrested, and proceeded to lock up the officials and Yorkers they had dragged through Westminster.
 The mob then searched the area for more Yorker leaders, who they captured and imprisoned in Northampton, Massachusetts.
 The mob continued south to Brattleboro, where they broke into the homes of prominent Yorkers, including Samuel Gale and Benjamin Butterfield, who, along with several other Brattleboro Yorkers, were brought to Northampton and imprisoned alongside others the mob had already captured.
 The mob, which still numbered in the four hundreds, chased attorney Samuel Knight out of Brattleboro.
 Militias set up roadblocks in the countryside surrounding Westminster, who held people they believed to be loyalists or Yorker officials at gunpoint, then handed them over to search parties who brought the "Yorkers" to Northampton.
 A few days later, the mob created a committee who "charged" five of the prisoners with the murder of William French.

 The Westminster events so impressed Vermonters that the following year, they chose the Westminster courthouse as location for their declaration that the Vermont Republic was now an independent nation, not a colony.